Nem-tat/Leveraging-Data-Analytics-for-Environmental-Sustainability/README.md

 # Leveraging Data Analytics for Environmental Sustainability
 #### This repository demonstrates the application of data analytics for environmental sustainability, focusing on pollution remediation and product management.
 It includes research conducted with contaminated mining samples from the Davidschacht mining area in Freiberg, Sachsen.
 The project aims to optimize pollution reduction strategies and enhance sustainable product development by leveraging advanced analytical techniques.
+# Objective:
+#### Investigated the remediation of heavy metal contamination in tailing soils from Davidschacht (Freiberg) using Zea mays and Fagopyrum esculentum.
 # Case Study
 #### Research on contaminated soils from Davidschacht mining area, Freiberg, Sachsen, 09599 (Germany) with Tailing which was in operation from 1951 to 1964.
 It has an area of approximately 6.3 ha and a volume of approximately 760,000 m3.
 # Thesis Topic